Fabr9193/users-api/README.md

 ## Authentication

-This project uses a basic authentication
+This project uses token-based authentication.
+To obtain a token, follow these steps:

-Once you register, you need to provide your email/password to do an operation
+1. Register by sending a POST request to the `/register` route with your email and password.

+2. Log in by sending a POST request to the `/login` route with your email and password.
+The response will include an `x-api-key` header containing the token.

+3. Include the `x-api-key` token in the headers of subsequent requests to authenticate and authorize your operations.

+Note: Make sure to keep your token secure and do not share it with others.

 ## Running Tests